Choosing a .NET Console UI Library

 Textual has its own segment-based compositor that merges overlapping widget output.
 It uses a spatial grid for fast hit-testing and supports CSS-like animations and styling.
 The most feature-rich Python TUI framework.

-Terminal.Gui is the most mature .NET TUI library with the widest control set. v2 (beta) adds overlapping window support.
+Terminal.Gui is the most mature .NET TUI library with the widest control set. v2 (GA) adds overlapping, movable, and resizable window support.
 Uses a shared buffer with painter's algorithm rendering.

 SharpConsoleUI takes the compositor approach further with per-window buffers, occlusion culling via rectangle subtraction, and compositor hooks for visual effects.
 The animation system and DOM layout pipeline enable features like the responsive NavigationView with animated mode transitions.